-Something I never thought too much about were natural and non-toxic baby shampoos and washes for bath time.
+Something I never thought too much about were natural baby bath products and non-toxic bath products.

-Now that I have a bit more time (and a lot more knowledge about the importance of non-toxic and natural products) I’ve found the best baby bath products and want to share them with you!
+Now that I have a bit more time (and a lot more knowledge about the importance of non-toxic baby wash and natural products) I’ve found the best bath products for baby and want to share them with you!

 First, let’s start with:

 What’s Natural vs. Non-Toxic vs. Organic?

 This is basically a marketing term…lots of things can be considered “natural”.
 It could be the raw and most natural form or it could be highly processed by-product.
 Both are considered “natural”.